work-shop/newport-art-museum-website/README.md

 1. Head to the staging environment, log in, and use WP-Migrate-DB to generate a new, string-replaced database file.

 2. Run `./.pull-database.sh <path-to-mysql-export>` from the project directory.
 This script will import this file into the docker mysql instance you have running locally.

+## Resources

+- Information on Wordpress Gutenburg, and making sure to future-proof for it is available [here](https://deliciousbrains.com/wordpress-gutenberg/).
+The Gutenberg plugin (which is being merged into Core in release 5.0.0) is installed for prototyping.